-6.2.3- MHPAEA In order to conduct the parity analysis, the State must place all medical/surgical and mental health and substance use disorder benefits covered under the State child health plan into one of four classifications: Inpatient, outpatient, emergency care, and prescription drugs.
-(42 CFR 457.496(d)(2)(ii); 42 CFR 457.496(d)(3)(ii)(B))

-6.2.3.1 MHPAEA Please describe below the standard(s) used to place covered benefits into one of the four classifications.
+- 6.2.3- MHPAEA In order to conduct the parity analysis, the State must place all medical/surgical and mental health and substance use disorder benefits covered under the State child health plan into one of four classifications: Inpatient, outpatient, emergency care, and prescription drugs.
+(42 CFR 457.496(d)(2)(ii); 42 CFR 457.496(d)(3)(ii)(B)) - 6.2.3.1 MHPAEA Please describe below the standard(s) used to place covered benefits into one of the four classifications.

-6.2.3.1.1 MHPAEA The State assures that: ☐ The State has classified all benefits covered under the State plan into one of the four classifications. ☐ The same reasonable standards are used for determining the classification for a mental health or substance use disorder benefit as are used for determining the classification of medical/surgical benefits.
-6.2.3.1.2- MHPAEA Does the State use sub-classifications to distinguish between office visits and other outpatient services?
-Yes □ No 6.2.3.1.2.1- MHPAEA If the State uses sub-classifications to distinguish between outpatient office visits and other outpatient services, the State assures the following: The sub-classifications are only used to distinguish office visits from other outpatient items and services, and are not used to distinguish between similar services on other bases (ex: generalist vs. specialist visits).
+6.2.3.1.1 MHI PAEA The State assures that: ate has classified all benefits covered under the State plan into one four classifications. for a menta me reasonable standards are used for determining the classification all health or substance use disorder benefit as are used for g the classification of medical/surgical benefits.
+PAEA Does the State use sub-classifications to distinguish visits and other outpatient services?
+Yes ☐ No betwee .2.1- MHPAEA If the State uses sub-classifications to distinguish n outpatient office visits and other outpatient services, the State the following: The sub-classifications are only used to distinguish office visits m other outpatient items and services, and are not used to distinguish between similar services on other bases (ex: generalist vs. specialist visits).

-Guidance: For purposes of this section, any reference to

-"classification(s)" includes sub-classification(s) in states using subclassifications to distinguish between outpatient office visits from other outpatient services.
+Guidance: For purposes of this section, any reference to "classification(s)" includes sub-classification(s) in states using sub-classifications to distinguish between outpatient office visits from other outpatient services.

-6.2.3.2 MHPAEA The State assures that: ☐ Mental health/ substance use disorder benefits are provided in all classifications in which medical/surgical benefits are provided under the State child health plan.
+6.2.3.2 MHPAEA The State assures that:

+Mental health/ substance use disorder benefits are provided in all classifications in which medical/surgical benefits are provided under the Stat child health plan.

 Guidance: States are not required to cover mental health or substance use disorder benefits (42 CFR 457.496(f)(2)).
 However if a state does provide any mental health or substance use disorder benefits, those mental health or substance use disorder benefits must be provided in all the same classifications in which medical/surgical benefits are covered under the State child health plan (42 CFR 457.496(d)(2)(ii).

-Annual and Aggregate Lifetime Dollar Limits 6.2.4- MHPAEA A State that provides both medical/surgical benefits and mental health and/or substance use disorder benefits must comply with parity requirements related to annual and aggregate lifetime dollar limits for benefits covered under the State child health plan.
-(42 CFR 457.496(c)) 6.2.4.1- MHPAEA Please indicate whether the State applies an aggregate lifetime dollar limit and/or an annual dollar limit on any mental health or substance abuse disorder benefits covered under the State child health plan.
-Aggregate lifetime dollar limit is applied Aggregate annual dollar limit is applied ☐ No dollar limit is applied Guidance: A monetary coverage limit that applies to all CHIP services provided under the State child health plan is not subject to parity requirements.
-If there are no aggregate lifetime or annual dollar limits on any mental health or substance use disorder benefits, please go to section 6.2.5-MHPAEA.
+Annual and Aggregate Lifetime Dollar Limits

+6.2.4- MHPAEA A State that provides both medical/surgical benefits and mental health and/or substance use disorder benefits must comply with parity requirements related to annual and aggregate lifetime dollar limits for benefits covered under the State child health plan.
+(42 CFR 457.496(c))

+6.2.4.1- MHPAEA Please indicate whether the State applies an aggregate lifetime

+dollar limit and/or an annual dollar limit on any mental health or substance abuse disorder benefits covered under the State child health plan.

+Aggregate lifetime dollar limit is applied

+Aggregate annual dollar limit is applied

+☐ No dollar limit is applied

+Guidance: A monetary coverage limit that applies to all CHIP services provided under the State child health plan is not subject to parity requirements.

+If there are no aggregate lifetime or annual dollar limits on any mental health or substance use disorder benefits, please go to section 6.2.5- MHPAEA.